 SEC.
 24332.
-TIRE FUEL EFFICIENCY MINIMUM PERFORMANCE STAND-ARDS.
+TIRE FUEL EFFICIENCY MINIMUM PERFORMANCE STANDARDS.

-Section 32304A of title 49, United States Code, is amended- (1) in the section heading, by inserting "AND STAND-ARDS" after "CONSUMER TIRE INFORMATION";
+Section 32304A of title 49, United States Code, is amended-

-Safety Through Informed Consumers Act of 2015.49 USC 30101 note.

-Tire Efficiency, Safety, and Registration Act of 2015.
-49 USC 30101 note.

-(A) in the heading, by striking "Rulemaking" and inserting "Consumer Tire Information"; and (B) in paragraph (1), by inserting "(referred to in this section as the 'Secretary')" after "Secretary of Transportation";

-(3) by redesignating subsections (b) through (e) as subsections (e) though (h), respectively; and

-(4) by inserting after subsection (a) the following:

-"(b) PROMULGATION OF REGULATIONS FOR TIRE FUEL EFFI-CIENCY MINIMUM PERFORMANCE STANDARDS.-

-"(1) IN GENERAL.-The Secretary, after consultation with the Secretary of Energy and the Administrator of the Environmental Protection Agency, shall promulgate regulations for tire fuel efficiency minimum performance standards for-

-"(A) passenger car tires with a maximum speed capability equal to or less than 149 miles per hour or 240 kilometers per hour; and

-"(B) passenger car tires with a maximum speed capability greater than 149 miles per hour or 240 kilometers per hour.

-"(2) TIRE FUEL EFFICIENCY MINIMUM PERFORMANCE STAND-ARDS.-

-"(A) STANDARD BASIS AND TEST PROCEDURES.-The minimum performance standards promulgated under paragraph (1) shall be expressed in terms of the rolling resistance coefficient measured using the test procedure specified in section 575.106 of title 49, Code of Federal Regulations (as in effect on the date of enactment of this Act).

-"(B) NO DISPARATE EFFECT ON HIGH PERFORMANCE TIRES.-The Secretary shall ensure that the minimum performance standards promulgated under paragraph (1) will not have a disproportionate effect on passenger car high performance tires with a maximum speed capability greater than 149 miles per hour or 240 kilometers per hour.
+- (1) in the section heading, by inserting "AND STANDARDS" after "CONSUMER TIRE INFORMATION"; - (2) in subsection (a)- - (A) in the heading, by striking "Rulemaking" and inserting "Consumer Tire Information"; and - (B) in paragraph (1), by inserting "(referred to in this section as the 'Secretary')" after "Secretary of Transportation"; - (3) by redesignating subsections (b) through (e) as subsections (e) though (h), respectively; and - (4) by inserting after subsection (a) the following: - "(b) Promulgation of Regulations for Tire Fuel Efficiency Minimum Performance Standards.- - "(1) IN GENERAL.-The Secretary, after consultation with the Secretary of Energy and the Administrator of the Environmental Protection Agency, shall promulgate regulations for tire fuel efficiency minimum performance standards for- - "(A) passenger car tires with a maximum speed capability equal to or less than 149 miles per hour or 240 kilometers per hour; and - "(B) passenger car tires with a maximum speed capability greater than 149 miles per hour or 240 kilometers per hour. - "(2) TIRE FUEL EFFICIENCY MINIMUM PER-FORMANCE STANDARDS.- - "(A) STANDARD BASIS AND TEST PROCE-DURES.-The minimum performance standards promulgated under paragraph (1) shall be expressed in terms of the rolling resistance coefficient measured using the test procedure specified in section 575.106 of title 49, Code of Federal Regulations (as in effect on the date of enactment of this Act). - "(B) NO DISPARATE EFFECT ON HIGH PERFORM-ANCE TIRES.-The Secretary shall ensure that the minimum performance standards promulgated under paragraph (1) will not have a disproportionate effect on passenger car high performance tires with a maximum speed capability greater than 149 miles per hour or 240 kilometers per hour.